apache-tear/cv/README.md

-Separate CI/CD branch for underlying AWS infrastructure.
+Separate CI branch for provisioning AWS infrastructure using GitHub Actions.
-Automatic provisioning with GitHub Actions.